Binary Cubic Forms and Rational Cube Sum Problem: results

-From Theorem \ref{primes}, it follows that non-zero residue classes modulo $2$ and modulo $3$ contain infinitely many primes that are rational cube sums.
-Towards proving the general result that every non-zero residue class modulo a prime $>3$ contains infinitely many primes that are rational cube sums, we make the following observation.
+From Theorem \ref{primes}, it follows that for $q=2,3$, the non-zero residue classes modulo $q$ contain infinitely many primes that are rational cube sums.
+To establish this result for a general prime $q$, we begin with the following observation for $f(X,Y)=(X+Y)^3-9XY^2$:

 \begin{lemma} Let $q >3$ be a prime and let $0<a<q$ be an integer.
 Then $f(X,Y)=a$ is a non-singular plane curve over $\F_q$. \end{lemma}